Locksmith Myths Busted

 There are a lot of myths and rumours about locksmiths out there, some of them funny and some of them downright dangerous.

 The problem with the myths is that they’re always focused on the most extreme cases.
 If a burglar can break into a car and steal something rare, like a $5,000 briefcase, then a locksmith mason oh is going to talk about how they’ve seen this happen in real life.
 But they’ll never talk about how they’ve also seen thousands of other instances where a briefcase full of papers was stolen or a glove compartment full of change was left behind.

-Trying to keep your home safe is a good idea, but don’t go overboard.
+Trying to keep your home safe is a good idea with Residential Deadbolt Lock Installation cincinnati oh, but don’t go overboard.
 Here are some common locksmith myths and the truth behind them: